johnathanlouie/album-summarizer/README.md

 # Album Summarizer
 ## Requirements
-Note: Only Keras 2.3.0+ supports Tensorflow 2.0+.
-Use Tensorflow 1.15 if an older version of Keras is used.
 - Anaconda
-- Python 3
-- Keras
-- OpenCV
-- HDF5
-- scikit-learn
-- NumPy
-- Dill
 - Node.js

 ## Python Developer Packages
+Note: Only Keras 2.3.0+ supports Tensorflow 2.0+.
+Use Tensorflow 1.15 if an older version of Keras is used.

 Note: End Users do not need to install these.
 - Pylint
 - autopep8

+Run the following in a terminal that has access to Anaconda:
 ```
 conda create --name album keras-gpu "tensorflow-gpu<2" autopep8 pylint dill opencv scikit-learn --yes
 ```